sanjay-murmu-au9/interviewPreparation-2025/README.md

 File API & Drag and Drop
 diff b/w splice and slice

+# What is Javascript?
+Its a high level Interpreted programming language used for webpage intractive, It run on the browser clint side (UI) and can run on the server side using nodejs.

 # types of javscripts: 7
 Primitives data types
  1. Number